JonasDe/keystats/README.md

 # keystats
 Small script to log keystrokes for statistical reasons.
 Uses a redis to store pressed key frequency.
-No character sequences are stored, just the count of keypresses for various keys.
+No character sequences are stored by default but there is support for it (see source code comments).

 ## Dependencies